AirshipCMS/Docs/First-Site-Checklist.md

 - [ ] Git commit your files.

-## Land & Launch Conflicts
-- [ ] In your terminal, run `airship land`.

-The CLI should show you a preview of the following actions that will happen:
-- layout `checklist-layout.html` will be updated.
-- template `about.html` will be created.
-- asset `styles.css` will be deleted.

-- [ ] Since you have everything backed up with Git and you can retrieve the previous versions of files, enter `y` to run the `airship land` command and perform the changes.

-After running `airship land`, you will probably end up with:
-- changes to `homepage.html` layout that you _don't want_
-- a brand new `about.html` template that you _do want_
-- deletion of `styles.css`that you _don't want_

-### Fix changes in Git
-- [ ] Revert to the good version of the `homepage.html` layout.
-- [ ] Retrieve the `styles.css` file that was deleted.
-- [ ] Commit the new `about.html` template.

-- [ ] Run `airship launch` to publish all your _good_ changes.

-### Lessons:

-Always back up files with Git.
-Airship commands are not meant to replace smart source code management tools that have features like merges and branch management. `airship land` replaces _all local files_ with versions of files from the Airship server so it should only be reserved for syncing initial project files. `airship launch` replaces _all live files_ with versions of files that you have locally, so it should be reserved only for deployment.
-These actions are "all or nothing" so be very careful and conscious when running these commands.

-It really only makes sense to run `airship land` **once**, _at the very beginning of your project_ or _right after you have set up all the pages and collections for your project_.
-If you are midway through development, you typically don't want to run `airship land`.
-If you create pages and collections midway through development, you can set the templates and layouts in the Admin Portal, though it is a better idea to manually create layouts & templates in your local project directory, rather than run `airship land` to pull down generated files.

-Again: Always back up files with Git!

 ## Image Assets
 - [ ] Place an image into the `/assets/` directory, within an `/images/` subdirectory.
 - [ ] Include the image with an `<img>` tag somewhere on the root page.
 (Reference the file with the relative reference `/assets/images/...`).